Class ExpressionExtensions

 SelfAndDescendants(Expression)

-Yields all of the nodes in the tree represented by value
+Yields all of the nodes in the tree represented by value, starting at the top.

 This is a depth-first pre-order traversal.